j2store/userguide/canadapost_shipping_plugin.md

 **Geozone**

 You can select a geozone and restrict the availability of this shipping method to the countries/zones in that geozone.
-Leave empty/un selected for making this shipping method available to customers from all regions.
+Leave empty/unselected for making this shipping method available to customers from all regions.

 **Debug**